Consent Preferences

 • Savings on Cetrotide, Follistim, Lupron, and more

-• Personalized protocol — your medications match your biology, not a pricing deal
+• A protocol matched to your biology, not a pricing deal

-• One team, one relationship, from first consultation to pregnancy
+• One team, one relationship, from consultation onward

-The bottom line: Saving money on fertility treatment matters.
-But so does having a physician who knows your name, a team that coordinates your entire cycle, and a protocol built around your specific diagnosis — not a retail catalog.
+The bottom line: Saving money on treatment matters — and so does a physician who knows your name, a team that coordinates your whole cycle, and a protocol built around your specific diagnosis rather than a retail catalog.

 No extra paperwork.
 No separate registration.
 Your medication savings are built into your care.